Eligibility

-MAFF considers creative documentary (non-fiction) films with a running time of 17–100 minutes, completed between 2024 and 2026.
-Submit films exclusively via FilmFreeway.
+MAFF accepts creative documentary (non-fiction) films with a running time of 17 to 100 minutes, completed between 2024 and 2026.
+Films must be submitted exclusively via FilmFreeway.
 Submission is free of charge.

 Each documentary may be submitted in one of two categories:

-◾ NATURE – documentaries depicting the natural world in its diversity
+◾ NATURE – documentaries depicting the natural world in all its diversity

 ◾ MAN AND NATURE – documentaries depicting the relationship and balance between humans and nature